9001/copyparty/README.md

 * much higher speeds than ftp/scp/tarpipe on some internet connections (mainly american ones) thanks to parallel connections
 * the last-modified timestamp of the file is preserved

-> it is perfectly safe to restart / upgrade a copyparty server while someone is uploading to it; all known clients will resume just fine
+> it is perfectly safe to restart / upgrade copyparty while someone is uploading to it!
+> all known up2k clients will resume just fine 💪

 see [up2k](#up2k) for details on how it works, or watch a [demo video](https://a.ocv.me/pub/demo/pics-vids/#gf-0f6f5c0d)